This comprehensive guide will show you the behind the scenes design of a train the trainer program.

 When there is finally enough information to work with, it is time to craft that information into learning goals.

-Course Note: Due to the constraints of this specific train the trainer course (participants have already picked the subject of their practice delivery by this time), trainees will not have the opportunity to do a real needs assessment here.
+Course Note: Due to the constraints of this specific course (participants have already picked the subject of their practice delivery by this time), trainees will not have the opportunity to do a real needs assessment here.
 So, the focus of this session is to communicate the proper mindset and approach to needs assessment.

 Every training session needs clear Learning Objectives, and in this session trainees will practice how to formulate sound Learning Objectives.
 Fulfilling the Learning Objectives will be the most important guideline for the rest of the preparation process.